1. Does my credit score affect my insurance premium?

-3. If my valuable jewelry is stolen during a home invasion, will the jewelry be covered under my homeowners insurance policy?
+3. Is stolen jewelry covered under my homeowners insurance policy?

 Most homeowners policies provide little to no coverage for jewelry.
 Depending on the value of the jewelry, you may want to consider purchasing personal property insurance, which provides additional coverage for the jewelry.

-4. What factors should I consider to determine if I am getting good value for my homeowners insurance premium?
+4. How do I know if I am getting good value for my home insurance premium?